26 Main St

 What began as a small fun and fund-raising event at the LaJolla beach volleyball courts formerly off Reynolds Road, attracting 20 teams who paid and played on behalf of the American Cancer Society, has grown into the huge event held every August at the beach volleyball courts at International Park.

-The day begins with family friend Phil Barone playing her favorite song, “White Bird,” by It’s A Beautiful Day.
+The day begins with DJ Dan Eshman playing her favorite song, “White Bird,” by It’s A Beautiful Day.
 The magical and prophetic lyrics set the tone for this unique tribute.
 Her favorite song ends with, “White bird must fly or she will die.”
 Polly may have physically left this world, but she can still be found in the actions and eyes of her daughters, Rachel, Lauren and Sarah, and in the hearts of her many family members and friends.

-Last year, the Pollyball tournament took place on Saturday, August 19, 2017, and was another incredible day filled with terrific weather, fun volleyball, and camaraderie.
+This year, the Pollyball tournament took place on Saturday, August 18, 2018, and was another incredible day filled with terrific weather, fun volleyball, and camaraderie.
 Proceeds assist greatly in funding the YWCA program that provides breast health education sessions free of charge to under-served women.

-The YWCA of Northwest Ohio’s ENCOREplus Breast Cancer Awareness and Assistance Program is a comprehensive education and breast cancer resource center.
+The YWCA of Northwest Ohio’s Breast Cancer Awareness and Early Detection Program is a comprehensive education and breast cancer resource center.
 Breast health education sessions are provided free of charge to various community agencies, shelters, apartment communities, senior centers, clinics, health fairs, and any other areas where underserved women congregate.
-Over 1,600 women in the Greater Toledo area were educated on breast cancer early detection methods in 2010.

-ENCOREplus also provides connection to no-cost or low-cost mammography through several programs in the area, services to ensure follow-through with mammography include mailing reminder cards, telephone and written contacts, transportation to related appointments, and gift incentives sent to every woman who completes her mammogram.
-At least 650 women were assisted in getting mammograms through ENCOREplus in 2010.
+YWCA-Breast Cancer Awareness and Early Detection Program also provides connection to no-cost or low-cost mammography through several programs in the area, services to ensure follow-through with mammography include mailing reminder cards, telephone and written contacts, transportation to related appointments, and gift incentives sent to every woman who completes her mammogram.